 Pangolins have no teeth!
 There’s no need with a tongue that size!

 They can live to be around 20 years old in captivity.

 In the wild they are versatile and adapt to live in a variety of habitats, including flood plains, grasslands, forests, and dense woodland, in tropical and sub-tropical zones.

-Pangolins are competent swimmers and excellent at making burrows, sometimes up to 40 metres long!
+Pangolins are competent swimmers and excellent at making burrows, sometimes up to 40 meters long!

-Do you have any interesting or fun facts about pangolins that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about pangolins?
+Share them in the comments below!